How to recycle a bamboo toothbrush properly. A full step-by-step guide – plus ways to upcycle a toothbrush!

-I been using bamboo toothbrushes for the past couple of years now, and have LOVED it!
-Brushing my pearly whites knowing I’m not contributing to the ever-increasing piles of landfill is a good feelin’ 😉 Plus, pairing my eco-friendly toothbrush with my DIY all natural toothpaste is like a double whammy!
-No chemicals or plastics will be polluting planet Earth on my watch, haha.
+I been using bamboo toothbrushes for the past couple of years now, and have loved it!
+Brushing my pearly whites knowing I’m not contributing to the ever-increasing piles of landfill is a good feeling.
+Plus, pairing my eco-friendly toothbrush with my DIY all natural toothpaste is like a double whammy!
+No chemicals.
+No plastics.

-Buuuuut, there was a downside.
-I knew you could compost these bad boys (except the bristles, I knew they had to be recycled somehow), but the question was how?
-Could they simply be thrown into the backyard compost?
+But, there was a downside.
+I knew you could compost these brushes (except the bristles), but the question was how?
+Could they simply be thrown into my backyard compost?
 Would they break down there?
 Would it take years?
-Were they only for commercial composts?
+Or were they only for commercial composting facilities?

-So with my collection of toothbrushes and armed with the knowledge of how now to correctly dispose of them I was ready.
+So with my collection of toothbrushes at hand, and armed with the knowledge of how to correctly recycle them, I was ready.
 And now you’ll be too!
-Here is a quick guide to show you how to dispose of your bamboo toothbrush properly, to ensure it breaks down and returns to the earth as quickly as possible, for maximum environmental friendliness 😉
+Here is a quick guide to show you how to dispose of your bamboo toothbrush properly, to ensure it breaks down and returns to the earth as quickly as possible.

-A Step-By-Step Guide to Dispose of a Biodegradable Bamboo Toothbrush
+A Step-By-Step Guide to Recycling a Biodegradable Bamboo Toothbrush

-A fresh, shiny, brand new toothbrush is a much better tool for cleaning your teeth than an old, well-worn, half-the-bristles-have-fallen-out toothbrush, so it’s important to replace your toothbrush regularly, when needed.
+A fresh, shiny, brand new toothbrush is a much better tool for cleaning teeth than an old, well-used, half-the-bristles-have-fallen-out kinda toothbrush, so it’s important to replace your toothbrush regularly, when needed.

-Bamboo toothbrushes are usually said to last up to 6 months, however doctors recommend replacing toothbrushes every 2 months, so its up to your discretion how regularly you want to change up your toothbrush (I’m more relaxed with my toothbrush replacing, and tend to change up brushes every 6-8 months *shocking, I know* 😉 ).
-Whether you use a plastic toothbrush or a bamboo one, the result tends to be the same; the bristles wear down, and bacteria can build up on the brush – even though the bamboo handle is naturally antibacterial.
+Bamboo toothbrushes are usually said to last up to 6 months, however doctors recommend replacing toothbrushes every 2 months, so its up to your discretion how regularly you want to change your toothbrush.
+I’m a little more on the relaxed side of things with my toothbrush, and tend to change up brushes every 8-12 months, or when they’re looking a little haphazard (shocking, I know).
+Whether you use a plastic toothbrush or a bamboo one, the result tends to be the same; the bristles wear down and bacteria can build up on the brush, even though the bamboo handle is naturally antibacterial.

 Reduce, reuse, recycle!
-There are so many different ideas to repurpose and reuse an old toothbrush out there to give your battered-looking brush a second chance at life!
-Once your toothbrush has served its’ original purpose in cleaning your teeth, you can upcycle/reuse it for a greater purpose!
-Just be sure to boil it in hot water for a few minutes first to sterilise and sanitise it, and maybe mark it in some way to remind your future self that it’s not to be used for cleaning teeth.
-Here are a few ways an old toothbrush could come in handy and be used again, and again, and again!
+There are so many different ideas for repurposing and reusing an old, worn-out toothbrush.
+Once your toothbrush has served its’ original purpose in cleaning your teeth, you can reuse it for another purpose!
+Just boil it in hot water for a few minutes first to sterilise and sanitise it, and maybe mark it in some way to remind your future self that it’s not to be used for cleaning teeth, and it’s ready to go!
+Here are a few ways an old toothbrush could be used again, and again, and again!

 - Make garden markers.
 I saw this idea on a YouTube video and thought it was such a great idea!
 No more trying to discern between the tomato and capsicum plant out in the garden, just write the name of each plant on an old bamboo toothbrush and push it into the soil as a handy little reminder and sign post for each plant!

 - Apply hair dye.
-A toothbrush makes just the right tool for adding a streak of colour to hair or simply to touch up roots!
+A toothbrush makes just the right tool for adding streaks of colour or to touch up roots.

 - Clean your bathroom with it.
-An old toothbrush is just the right size and shape and makes for the perfect tool to reach all those hard to reach spots, like in the corners of the counter top, between tiles, inside plug holes, or even inside the toilet.
-It’s even great for cleaning kitchen and bathroom grout, just load up the brush with baking soda and clean away!
+An old toothbrush is just the right size and shape for reaching those hard-to-clean places.
+It’s especially helpful for cleaning kitchen and bathroom grout, just load up the brush with baking soda and clean away.

 - Painting.
-A toothbrush can be a really quirky a fun way to make artworks and paintings!
-The bristles on a toothbrush can be great for splattering specks of paint and colour on a canvas or adding texture to your designs.
+A toothbrush can be a really quirky, fun way to make artworks and paintings!
+It can add texture or be used to splatter specks of paint on the canvas.

-While most bamboo toothbrush bristles are recyclable, they’re also the only part of the bamboo toothbrush that isn’t biodegradable (it’s only a tiny little bit of material, but it’s still important to dispose of it properly all the same).
+While most bamboo toothbrush bristles are recyclable, they’re also the only part of the bamboo toothbrush that isn’t biodegradable.

-So, for us bamboo toothbrush users, we must resort to removing these bristles by hand and dispose of them separately from the toothbrush handle.
-There are a couple of different ways you can remove the bristles:
+This means that we bamboo toothbrush users must resort to removing these bristles by hand, and dispose of them separately from the toothbrush handle.
+There are a couple of different ways you can do this:

 - Pull them out with pliers (my preferred method)